smucclaw/l4-lp/README.md

 which utilised [Logical English](https://github.com/smucclaw/LogicalEnglish) to transpile L4 to Prolog and generate execution traces.

-Try out the web IDE and interpreter [here](https://smucclaw.github.io/l4-lp/)!
+Try out the web-based IDE [here](https://smucclaw.github.io/l4-lp/)!

 More precisely, this project contains:
-- A formalisations of an equational theory equipping L4 constitutive rules with a denotational semantics in terms of Horn clauses in the Prolog term algebra (ie. Prolog's concrete syntax), implemented as a parser and transpiler in Clojure / Clojurescript.
+- A formalisation of an equational theory equipping L4 constitutive rules with a denotational semantics in terms of Horn clauses in the Prolog term algebra (ie. Prolog's concrete syntax), implemented as a parser and transpiler in Clojure / Clojurescript.